ToolShed

-• Learning Garden Handbook: all of our tips & tricks for creating educational garden spaces
+• Learning Garden Handbook.
+All of our tips & tricks for creating educational garden spaces

-• Guide for recruiting and working with volunteers:
+• Guide for recruiting and working with volunteers.

 • The lessons include engaging activities, are based on Experiential Education philosophy, and offer specific suggestions for facilitating democratic learning processes.